 Research Degree Student

 I am a PhD candidate in the Department of Population Health.
 Prior to my PhD I spent four years working for Marie Stopes International conducting quantitative and qualitative research on family planning and abortion services in various countries in Africa and Asia.
-I previously spent two years in Swaziland designing, implementing and evaluating interventions to support children and families affected by HIV.
-My first degree was a BSc in Natural Sciences from the University of Durham (1999) and I completed an MSc in Reproductive and Sexual Health Research at LSHTM (2011).
+I previously spent two years in eSwatini designing, implementing and evaluating interventions to support children and families affected by HIV.
+My first degree was a BSc (2:1) in Natural Sciences from the University of Durham (1999) and I completed an MSc (Distinction) in Reproductive and Sexual Health Research at LSHTM (2011).
 My MSc summer project was a mixed method exploration of attitudes towards sex education among families in London who are living with HIV.

 My PhD focus is a randomised controlled trial and process evaluation of an mHealth intervention designed to support post-menstrual regulation contraceptive use in Bangladesh.